hdgarrood/purescript-numeric-hierarchy-guide/fields.rst

 namely *fields*.
 A field is a commutative ring for which all nonzero elements have multiplicative inverses.
 That is, if :math:`F` is a field, and :math:`x
 \in F`, then there exists an element :math:`y \in F` such that :math:`xy = 1`.
+Equivalently, we can define a field as a commutative ring for which the nonzero elements form a group under multiplication.
 We usually use the notation :math:`x^{-1}` for the multiplicative inverse of :math:`x` in a field.

-Equivalently, a field is a commutative ring for which the nonzero elements form a group under multiplication.

 Here are some examples of fields which we have already seen: